kennankole/stock-market-app/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...[Tasty API](https://rapidapi.com/apidojo/api/tasty/) for providing the data
+I would like to thank the following parties for inspiring this codebase

+[Tasty API](https://rapidapi.com/apidojo/api/tasty/) for providing the data [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for inspiring the UI design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>